brianjriddle/astrix-wiki/Configuring-Astrix.md

 4. `META-INF/astrix/settings.properties`
 5. Default values

 Astrix will use the first value found for a given setting.
-Hence the Custom ConfigurationSource's takes precedence over the Programatic configuration and so on.
+Hence the Custom ConfigurationSource's takes precedence over system properties, which takes precedence over programmatic configuration and so on.
 The custom configuration is plugable by implementing the `ConfigSource` and/or `DynamicConfigSource` spi.
 By default Astrix will not use any external configuration.
-The `settings.properties` provides a convenient way to override the default values provided by Astrix.
-It could be used to set corporate wide default-values by sharing a single `settings.properties` file.
-For instance it could be used to say that `"com.mycorp"` should be scanned for api-providers, avoiding the need to dupplicate such configurations on every instance of AstrixConfigurer throughout an enterprise.

 ### Configuration Bootstrap
 Astrix uses configuration source 2 - 5 in the table above to bootstrap the configuration.
 What Astrix does is that it looks for a  `com.avanza.astrix.context.AstrixDynamicConfigFactory` property in these configuration sources.
 If found, it instantiates the defined `AstrixDynamicConfigFactory` and uses it to create an instance of DynamicConfig which contains all custom configuration sources.
 All configuration sources used by the DynamicConfig instance returned by the `AstrixDynamicConfigFactory` will take precedence over configuration source 2 - 5.
 The effective configuration hierarchy used by the given AstrixContext will therefore look as follows: